 How about utilities?

-Electricity is already in place for the properties offered herein When purchasing a lot, the electric company will bring power to your cabin/house after the Certificate of Occupancy is issued from the county's building inspection department.
+Electricity is already in place for the residential lots offered herein.
+When purchasing a lot, the electric company will bring power to your cabin/house after the Certificate of Occupancy is issued from the county's building inspection department.
 Temporary power is available during construction.
 Duke Energy and Rutherford Electric Co-op both service the local electrical grid.

-Phone lines are from AT&T, usually installed to the edge of each property.
+Phone lines, when offered, are usually from AT&T, installed to the edge of each property.

 Water will frequently be from your own well.
 Your waste water will most often go into a septic system.
 Installation of both are the buyer's responsibility (unless you are purchasing a finished home, or the seller of a lot has previously installed a well, septic, or both).